Form E guide

 Page 22: You are required to provide information about any changes in your financial state over the past 12 months in section 4.1.1.
 This may be a decrease in savings, the loss of an item of value or if you gave away a valuable item in the last 12 months.
-In section 4.1.2, provide the likelihood of change in your financial state in the next 12 months.
+In section 4.1.2, provide the likelihood of a change in your financial state in the next 12 months.

 Page 23: Section 4.3 requires you state specific contributions into the family property or assets.
-Section 4.4 requires you to state any bad behavior such as gambling that had an effect on your finances.
+Section 4.4 requires you to state any bad behaviour such as gambling that had an effect on your finances.
 However, it is important to get some legal advice so as not to increase tensions between you and your ex-partner.
 In section 4.5, state any contingent liabilities.
 These are situations that may occur such as either of you losing their job, getting some kind of compensation or going to jail.

 Page 24: This section is only for those who might have already remarried or entered into a new relationship.
 You are supposed to provide information about your new partner’s financial state.

-Page 25: In this section you are required to specify the kind of court order you want.
+Page 25: In this section, you are required to specify the kind of court order you want.